Where Do Sugar Gliders Live

 Eucalyptus forests are another common habitat for sugar gliders, particularly in the southern regions of Australia.
 These forests are characterized by the presence of eucalyptus trees, which provide a favored food source for sugar gliders – the sweet sap from the tree’s sap exudates.
 Sugar gliders also feed on the nectar and pollen produced by various native flowering plants found in these forests.

-See also Can A Sugar Glider Fly
+See also What Do Sugar Glider Noises Mean

 Acacia Woodlands